-One in four relationships start online in the UK today.
+One in four relationships starts on a dating site in the UK today.
 For the gay community it’s closer to 80%.
 Yet most people are still dissatisfied with the quality and targeting of the online dating sites out there.
 With the online dating business market continuing to grow year on year, the industry seems to have considerable scope for those who want to create a dating website with a more targeted and localised approaches.

 And it doesn’t need to be about romance.
 With social isolation a growing issue, there’s increasing scope too to utilise online dating technology to build community connections and friendships.

-So whether you’re thinking of setting up a site harnessing online dating chat as a way of bringing singles together, or if you want to use the technology to combat loneliness in your community, here are 5 basic steps to get started.
+So whether you are interested in setting up a dating website as a way of bringing singles together, or if you want to use the technology to combat loneliness in your community, here are 5 basic steps to get started.

 1. Find your dating site niche